Skip to content

 in a car boot.

 Every visit packs the kit the goal needs.
-Equipment, devices, tools, assessments — the actual senior clinician, every time.
+Equipment, devices, tools, assessments, and the same experienced clinician, every time.

 01 Assessment kit